 Therefore, if you intend to be in the sun after using them, you may be badly sunburnt or have an allergic reaction.
 Here is the article in full

-In a nutshell, in the basic health kit for summer you need:
+In a nutshell, in the basic health kit, the oils for summer you need:

 - For insect bites and as repellent: fine Lavender, Lemon scented Eucalyptus